Kali Yuga

+Near the end of Kali Yuga, when virtues are at their worst, a cataclysm and a re-establishment of dharma occur to usher in the next cycle's Krita (Satya) Yuga, prophesied to occur by Kalki.

 Etymology

 Yuga (युग), in this context, means "an age of the world", where its archaic spelling is yug, with other forms of yugam, yugānāṃ, and yuge, derived from yuj (युज्), believed derived from yeug- (Proto-Indo-European: 'to join or unite').

-Kali Yuga (कलियुग) means "the age of Kali (demon)", "the age of darkness", "the age of vice and misery", or "the age of quarrel and hypocrisy".
+Kali Yuga (कलियुग) means "the age of Kali", "the age of darkness", "the age of vice and misery", or "the age of quarrel and hypocrisy".

 A complete description of Kali Yuga is found in the Mahabharata, Manusmriti, Vishnu Smriti, and various Puranas.
-It is used mathematically in the astronomical texts Aryabhatiya and Surya Siddhanta.

 Epigraphy

 According to P. V. Kane, one of the earliest inscriptions with one of the four yugas named is the Pikira grant of Pallava Simhavarman (mid-5th century CE):

 Other epigraphs exist with named yugas in the Old Mysore region of India, published in Epigraphia Carnatica.

 Start date

-According to the Surya Siddhanta, Kali Yuga began at midnight (00:00) on 18 February 3102 BCE.
-This is also considered the date on which Krishna left the earth to return to Vaikuntha.
-This information is placed at the temple of Bhalka, the place of this incident (see photo).
+The start date and time of Kali Yuga is traditionally dated to midnight (00:00) on 17/18 February 3102 BCE.

-According to the astronomer and mathematician Aryabhata, Kali Yuga started in 3102 BCE.
-He finished his book Aryabhattiyam in 499 CE, in which he gave the exact year of the beginning of Kali Yuga.
-He writes that he wrote the book in the "year 3600 of the Kali Age" at the age of 23.
-As it was the 3600th year of the Kali Age when he was 23 years old, and given that Aryabhata was born in 476 CE, the beginning of the Kali Yuga will come to (3600 - (476 + 23) + 1 (One year from 1 BCE to 1 CE)) = 3102 BCE.
+Astronomer and mathematician Aryabhata, who was born in 476 CE, finished his book Aryabhatiya in 499 CE, in which he wrote "When the three yugas (satyug, tretayug and dwaparyug) have elapsed and 60 x 60 (3,600) years of kaliyug have already passed, I am now 23 years old."
+Based on this information, Kali Yuga began in 3102 BCE, which is calculated from 3600 - (476 + 23) + 1 (no year zero from 1 BCE to 1 CE).

 According to K. D. Abhyankar, the starting point of Kali Yuga is an extremely rare planetary alignment, which is depicted in the Mohenjo-daro seals.
-Going by this alignment, the year 3102 BCE is slightly off.
-The actual date for this alignment is 7 February 3104 BCE.
-There is also sufficient proof to believe that Vrddha Garga knew of precessions at least by 500 BCE.
-Garga had calculated the rate of precession to within 30% of what the modern scholars estimate.